-In addition to background radiation, there is also man-made radiation.
+In addition to background radiation, there is also manmade radiation.
 It comes from such things as medical and dental x-rays, color televisions, smoke detectors and some watches with dials that glow in the dark.
 Very small amounts of radiation come from nuclear power plants.

 Radiation is measured in units called millirems.
 A millirem is a unit used to measure radiation dose to humans.
-The drawing on this page shows how much radiation we get from different things.
+The drawing to the right shows how much radiation we get from different things.